tytydraco/yessleep/out/What_body.md

 "I don't care who stopped by or who said what, Susan!
 I dont want to hear it right now..
 And I want you to get! my! f*king! dinner! on the table" Jim yelled while thudding on the table as he spoke.
 He seemed out of this world.
 Acting weirdly like being possessed.
 He seemed angry to an extent I have never seen before.

 "What do you want me to do?
 Run on every fucking street yelling her name?
-Get on the floor and cry until they found her body??
+Get on the floor and cry until they find her body??
 Huh?"

 Standing there I just froze.
 I couldn't feel my legs.
 I couldn't feel my breathing..
 I just... literally froze.
 I couldn't walk.
 I couldn't talk or I couldn't even breathe..
 I was in an utter shock on what I just heard.

 "What "her" jim???
 Huh??
 And...and "what body"??
 What are you talking about?"
 I muttered at the very first moment I gained the ability to speak....
 Hearing my shaky words Jim seemed thunderstuck.
 I guess he was gaining his full senses now too.

 "I never said it was a "her" Jim!
 You..you never let me speak...
 How did you.. how did you know?"